-- 1. There shall be a treasury of each class funded by monies collected from each student payable upon entrance into the School of Nursing as part of the Administrative fee.
-Dues shall also be collected each semester from each student, as determined by each class. - B. Each individual class shall be financially responsible for all class activities and functions. - C. All checks of the Class Account shall require co-signatures of the Class President and Class Treasurer.
+- B. Each individual class shall be financially responsible for all class activities and functions. - C. All checks of the Class Account shall require co-signatures of the Class President and Class Treasurer.
 Checks in excess of the amount of \$100 must be approved by the Class Advisor. - D. The Class Treasurer will be held financially responsible for any discrepancies in the Class Treasury or items purchased using class funds. - E. Remaining funds from a class treasury and items purchased using class funds not expended by the time of graduation shall revert to the A.S.B. fund.

-Section V Class Yearbook
+Section V. Class Yearbook

-A. Before the end of the first semester each class will determine whether a yearbook will be published.
-Each class will be held responsible to create and organize its own yearbook.

-- B. Each class will elect a Yearbook Editor to oversee the production of the yearbook. - C. Sources of funds for yearbook are from: - 1.
+- A. Before the end of the first semester each class will determine whether a yearbook will be published.
+Each class will be held responsible to create and organize its own yearbook. - B. Each class will elect a Yearbook Editor to oversee the production of the yearbook. - C. Sources of funds for yearbook are from: - 1.
 Class Funds - 2.
 Any monies raised by the class in the form of i.e. Fundraisers, sponsorships, dues, etc. - D. Classes must use established printers or publishers to publish their yearbook.
 Contracts must be approved by the faculty advisor prior to signing. - E. There shall be a faculty advisor appointed by the Dean, School of Nursing, to assist in creating and publishing the class yearbook.